 What crackdown?
 Migrant smuggling business adapts, thrives

-HERMOSILLO, Mexico (AP) — The heavy-set man swept through a nightclub curtain into the reserved area of a nightclub.
-In the darkness he agreed to talk about his business: handling the income from smuggling migrants across a 375-mile stretch of the U.S.-Mexico border.
+HERMOSILLO, Mexico (AP) — The heavy-set man swept through a curtain into the reserved area of a nightclub as his bodyguard stood nearby.
+In the darkness, he agreed to talk about his business: handling the income from smuggling migrants across a 375-mile stretch of the U.S.-Mexico border.

-His organization, though he didn’t explicitly name it: the Sinaloa cartel.
+His organization, though he didn’t name it explicitly: the Sinaloa cartel.

 The hardening of U.S. and Mexican immigration policies has “complicated” the business because there are more security forces on both sides of the border, but Manuel isn’t worried.
 Yes, there are fewer risking the journey and the out-of-pocket has mounted with the need to pay ever-escalating bribes.
 But the cartel also charges more.
 Conclusion: The money keeps flowing.

-In a year of dramatic policy changes on both sides of the border, smuggling networks have adjusted: higher prices, some new workarounds, attractive “package deals,” as well as tried-and-true smuggling techniques that include well-trodden routes and generous bribes.
+In a year of dramatic policy changes on both sides of the border, smuggling networks have adjusted: higher prices, some new workarounds, attractive “package deals” for every budget, as well as tried-and-true smuggling techniques that include well-trodden routes and generous bribes.

-Six months of interviews by The Associated Press with migrants and smugglers along migration routes in Mexico and Central America revealed a smuggling business that has adapted and has thrived.
-In most cases, the migrants and smugglers refused to be fully identified to speak about a shadowy enterprise that governments on both sides of the border have promised to crack down on.
+During six months of interviews by The Associated Press with migrants and smugglers along principal migration routes in Mexico and Central America, a picture emerged of a smuggling business that has learned to adapt and has thrived.
+In most cases, the migrants and their smugglers refused to be fully identified to speak about a shadowy enterprise that governments on both sides of the border have promised to crack down on.

 The territory Manuel manages nets an average of $1 million per month.
-But that’s just a tiny piece of a multi-billion-dollar business that the U.N.
-Office on Drugs and Crime estimates involves $4 billion annually.
+But that’s just a tiny piece of a multi-billion-dollar business that the United Nations Office on Drugs and Crime estimates involves $4 billion annually.
 The Mexican government has calculated it could be as high as $6 billion.

 “It’s a business that you’re not going to stop,” Manuel said.

-When the doors of the semi-trailer in southern Mexico swung open, the 26-year-old Honduran man wanted to turn around and leave with his wife and 4-year-old daughter.
+When the doors of the semi-trailer in southern Mexico swung open to the crowd of waiting migrants, the 26-year-old Honduran man wanted to turn around and leave with his wife and 4-year-old daughter.

-The windowless metal box was not what a smuggler had promised 310 miles to the south in Los Amates, Guatemala.
+The windowless metal box was not what a smuggler had promised some 310 miles to the south in Los Amates, Guatemala, near the border with Honduras.
 There, $7,000 promised a care-free journey to the U.S. border aboard luxury buses with meals included.